jinwangjoshua/Opinio-Extraction/README.md

 # Opinio-Extraction

-## 0.This is the explanation for all the files in this repo.
+## 0.Explanation for all the files in this repo.

 - reviews folder: folder contains all original reviews data of nine products.
 - results folder: folders contain all clustered data and visualization data for each model.